applefreak/vagrant-demo/readme.md

 I will be using `ubuntu/trusty64` as my starting Vagrant Box, then install [NVM](https://github.com/creationix/nvm) and latest stable Node.js.

-I've also set up a sharing folder called `code` that hosts our project.
-So we can edit on our host machine!
+I've also set up a sharing folder called `code` that contains our project files.
+So we can edit them on our host machine!

 ## Setup